 8. Succulent Green Wall with an Old Frame

-Living frames are a great way to get your plants off the ground and grown them vertically.
-They let you highlight your plants as an ever-changing work of art in the same way that you would display a picture framed inside your house.
-To learn all the details how to make it, read this.
+Living frames are a great way to get your plants off the ground and grow them vertically.
+To learn all the details on how to make it, read this.

 9. Pot with Decorative Gravel and Succulents

-This splendid idea is for your garden, porch or any other outdoor or indoor space.
+This splendid idea is for your garden, porch, or any other outdoor or indoor space.
 Choose a large pot and grow a tall succulent in it.
-Also, grow small succulents around the plant and embellish it with decorative gravel.

 Grow succulents in water glasses.
 A DIY tutorial can be found here.